-Gregor Weihs is Professor of Photonics and Head of the Institute for Experimental Physics at the University of Innsbruck and an Associate of the University of Waterloo's Institute for Quantum Computing.
+Gregor Weihs is Professor of Photonics at the Institute for Experimental Physics at the University of Innsbruck, an Associate of the University of Waterloo's Institute for Quantum Computing and Vice-President for Natural Sciences and Engineering at the Austrian Science Fund.

 While being on leave from his position in Vienna he spent two and a half years as Consulting Assistant Professor at Stanford University collaborating with the group of Yoshihisa Yamamoto (now at RIKEN) and Assistant Professor of Research at Tokyo University working on semiconductor quantum optics with Yasuhiko Arakawa's group.